shivangidas/annual-report-dissector/README.md

 ## Deploy

-Run `ng deploy` to deploy the project on Github pages.
-It starts the build and deploy workflow on Actions.
+Run `ng deploy` to deploy the project on Github pages (uses `angular-cli-ghpages`).
+It starts the build and deploy workflow on Github Actions.

 ## Running unit tests